adamjubert/docflix/README.md

 [Docflix Live](http://docflix.us)

 ## Description
 Docflix is a video-streaming web application inspired by Netflix that features short, 1-to-3-minute clips of popular documentaries.
-The back end was built with Ruby on Rails and PostgreSQL.
-The front end was created with React.js and JavaScript.
+The back end was built with Ruby on `Rails` and `PostgreSQL`.
+The front end was created with `React.js` and `JavaScript`.

 ## Features & Implementation